 CA Power of Attorney Help

-Our law firm will assist you in drafting a power of attorney to prepare for the management of your assets in the event you are incapacitated to ensure that your legacy is properly managed.
+Our law firm will assist you in drafting a power of attorney to prepare for the management of your assets, in the event you are incapacitated, to ensure that your legacy is properly managed.
 Contact us today for California FTB power of attorney services.

-What is Power of Attorney (POA)?
+What Does a Power of Attorney (POA) Do?

 A power of attorney is a document allowing you to appoint a person or organization to manage your property, financial, or medical affairs if you become unable to do so.
 Keep in mind not all POAs are created equal.
 There are four different types of power of attorneys, giving your attorney-in-fact a different level of control.